georgebabarus/magento-filesystem-extension/docs/source/extension/configuration.rst

 Directory mapping
 -----------------

-Directory mapping link a specific path (eg: ``media/download`` from the below example) to the main connection.
-Also, allow you to set other available connections.
+Directory mapping link a specific path (e.g.: ``media/download`` from the below example) to the main connection.
+Also, allows you to set other available connections.

 .. code-block:: php